From Science & Society, XLI:4, Winter 1977-1978, 448-64. This

 nature, their object.
 In organizing themselves, human beings become

 their own objects; but owing to their subjectivity, they cannot really

 treat themselves like the objectified processes of nature.
-In other

 words, while PRAS’s entail a subject-object relation that is monologic

 in character, SIS’s entail a subject-object relation that is really a

 subject-subject relation which is necessarily dialogic in nature:

 the “object” (really, human subjects) has a say about is done to “it” or

 said about “it”; if it does not have such a say the subject matter has